sahajamit/sahajamit.github.io/_posts/2015-3-28-Cucumber-JVM-with-TestNG.md

 ```

 # Outro  #
 So to tie up all the pieces which we discussed in this blog, [here](https://github.com/sahajamit/cucumber-jvm-testng-integration/blob/master/testng.xml) is the complete source code on Github which can be referred.
 In this blog we have seen how to run the cucumber feature files in parallel using testng.
+Please feel free to reach me in case of any questions or feedback.